renpy/renpy/sphinx/source/testcases.rst

     It is ready if a pattern is not provided, or if one is provided and a suitable target is found on the screen.
     For the clauses taking the ``always`` property, that property overrides the readiness of the clause.

+..
+    warning disambiguation this is also a python builtin link to python doc

 move clause
 --------------